 As much food as possible is sourced from Earthaven and its surrounding organic farms and gardens, with some ingredients sourced from local grocery stores.
 We aim for food that is seasonal, local, fresh, wildcrafted, humanely raised, and organic.
 Grains, beans, and nuts are often pre-soaked; vegetables are served raw, fermented, and cooked; soup stocks are made from the bones of our livestock; fats are high-quality animal fats (butter, lard, and tallow), coconut oil, and olive oil (with no trans fats, synthetic oils, or processed vegetable oils); and sweeteners (raw sugar, molasses, honey, and maple syrup) are used minimally.

 The production and preparation of delicious, organic, locally sourced food is a cornerstone of the course.
 It is not uncommon for 75% of the food at an Experience Week meal to be grown on-site or by Earthaven neighbors.

 This program is primarily designed for adults.
 However, mature young adults under 18 years old are also welcome.
 Please contact SOIL to discuss the enrollment of passionate individuals under 18.
 Arrangements are also available for families with young children.

 Participants are accepted on a first-come, first-served basis.
 SOIL expects to fill this course.

 Tuition on or after April 1, 2018: $700

 This cost includes food for the entire program, camping, instruction, and all materials.
 Indoor lodging is available for an additional cost; please contact us for more information.
 Transportation is not included.

 How to secure your space

-If you cancel, you may transfer your place in the program to someone of your choosing (who will need to register online), or you can donate your place to someone who would not otherwise have been able to participate.
+If you cancel, you may transfer your place in the program to someone of your choosing, who will need to register online.
+You can also donate your place to someone who would not be able to participate without financial assistance.